 Having a kitchen torn apart can be stressful for all family members.
 Make sure to consider family activities and school schedules when planning your kitchen remodel.
 It is best to plan a remodel to take place when your family has the least number of commitments and their schedules are flexible.
 Remember your pets, to0 (keep them out of the work areas for their own safety)!

-Your Physical Space
+#4: Take Stock of Your Physical Space

-One thing that upsets good planning is product delay.
-Order flooring, cabinets, countertop and appliances well in advance, then wait for all of your products to arrive before starting the project.
-Special order materials can take weeks to arrive.
-Problems with the manufacturer, shipper, retailer or contractor can cause unexpected delays.
-Have a contingency plan.
-When products are delivered, inventory and inspect them carefully.
-Prepare a large, safe storage area like a garage, porch, dining room or local storage facility.
+Where will you store everything?
+Before your products arrive, prepare a large, safe storage area like a garage, porch, dining room or local storage facility.
 Note that cabinets and flooring will need to be stored in a climate controlled area.
 Excessive cold, heat, humidity, moisture, and dryness will cause damage, especially to wood products, and can void the warranty.

 Get Started on Your Design Now

 All it takes is one step to get started on your new kitchen.
-It’s easy and with no commitment.
-Click below to find out how.Get Started
+It’s easy and with no commitment.Get Started